Yair Golan: Awards and decorations

-Political life
+Political career

-On 26 June 2019, Ehud Barak announced that Golan will join him in forming a new party called Israel Democratic Party which intented on challenging Netanyahu in the upcoming September 2019 Israeli legislative election.
+On 26 June 2019, Ehud Barak announced that Golan would join him in forming a new party called Israel Democratic Party which intended on challenging Netanyahu in the September 2019 Israeli legislative election.
 The party later joined the Democratic Union alliance to contest the September election.
-Golan was placed 3rd on the list and served as a Member of the twenty-second Knesset.
+Golan was placed third on the list and served as a Member of the twenty-second Knesset.
 He re-activated the Democratic Choice party in January 2020, becoming its leader and joining the Democratic Union again in advance of the 2020 Israeli legislative election.
 In December 2020, Golan announced his accession to Meretz, and was elected to the twenty-fourth Knesset.
 He was appointed Deputy Minister of Economy under Orna Barbivai.

-On July 6, 2022, he announced his candidacy for the leadership of the Meretz party ahead of the elections for the twenty-fifth Knesset.
+On 6 July 2022, he announced his candidacy for the leadership of the Meretz party ahead of the elections for the twenty-fifth Knesset.
 He lost to Zehava Gal-On, but was elected fourth in the list elections and placed fifth.
-He has represented Meretz in the Knesset until the party failed to pass the electoral threshold in the 2022 legislative elections.
+He represented Meretz in the Knesset until the party failed to pass the electoral threshold in the 2022 legislative elections.
+On 26 February 2024, Golan announced he is prepared to take part in the Labor primary election on 28 May.
+He stated that his mission will be to "lead the Labor Party and lead to the unification of the liberal-democratic camp".
+On 28 May 2024, he won the Labor party primary election with 95% of the vote.

+On 30 June 2024, Labor and Meretz announced an agreement to form a new party, The Democrats.
+The agreement, which designates Golan leader of the new party, was approved by both parties' congresses on 12 July 2024.